rownd/dotnet-maui/Rownd/README.md

-# Rownd SDK for Xamarin
+# Rownd SDK for .NET MAUI

-The Rownd SDK for Xamarin provides authetnication, account and user profile management, deep linking, and more for cross-platform Xamarin apps.
+The Rownd SDK for .NET MAUI provides authentication, account and user profile management, deep linking, and more for cross-platform MAUI apps.

 Using the Rownd platform, you can easily bring the same authentication that's on your website to your mobile apps.
 Or if you only authenticate users on your mobile apps, you can streamline the authentication process using Rownd's passwordless sign-in links, enabling you to seamlessly authenticate users from an app link sent to their email or phone number.